DXHeroes/knowledge-base-content/practices/Git.md

 ![Git_understanding](/files/Git_i_dont_know.png)</br>
 Nvie: [Git understranding](https://medium.com/hackernoon/https-medium-com-zspajich-understanding-git-data-model-95eb16cc99f5)

-Git is a lot more complicated than it looks at its front end command line.
+Git is lot more complicated than it looks at it's front end command line.
 Let's have a look at it.

 #### Data Model